qoherent/ria-hub-docs/docs/content/.Contributing/guidelines-frontend.md

 We recommend [Google HTML/CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.html) and [Google JavaScript Style Guide](https://google.github.io/styleguide/jsguide.html)

-### Gitea specific guidelines
+### RIA Hub specific guidelines

 1. Every feature (Fomantic-UI/jQuery module) should be put in separate files/directories.
 2. HTML ids and classes should use kebab-case, it's preferred to contain 2-3 feature related keywords.
 3. HTML ids and classes used in JavaScript should be unique for the whole project, and should contain 2-3 feature related keywords.
 We recommend to use the `js-` prefix for classes that are only used in JavaScript.
 4. CSS styling for classes provided by frameworks should not be overwritten.
 Always use new class names with 2-3 feature related keywords to overwrite framework styles.
-Gitea's helper CSS classes in `helpers.less` could be helpful.
+RIA Hub's helper CSS classes in `helpers.less` could be helpful.
 5. The backend can pass complex data to the frontend by using `ctx.PageData["myModuleData"] = map[]{}`, but do not expose whole models to the frontend to avoid leaking sensitive data.
 6. Simple pages and SEO-related pages use Go HTML Template render to generate static Fomantic-UI HTML output.
 Complex pages can use Vue3.
 7. Clarify variable types, prefer `elem.disabled = true` instead of `elem.setAttribute('disabled', 'anything')`, prefer `$el.prop('checked', var === 'yes')` instead of `$el.prop('checked', var)`.